 - Limit the tow rope to 150 feet or less,

 - Have no more than two persons being towed.

 - Boaters must use idle speed (slowest speed possible to maintain maneuverability of a boat) when passing another boat with an occupant actively engaged in fishing.

 - The centerline of boats on the water cannot exceed 22 feet as measured on deck or bow to stern on all lakes owned or managed by Kentucky Fish and Wildlife.

-- On Cedar Creek Lake, Lake Beshear and Lake Malone only, float boats may have decking and pontoons up to 30 feet.
+- On Cedar Creek Lake, Lake Beshear and Lake Malone only, float boats may have decking and pontoons up to 30 feet; on Guist Creek Lake pontoon max length is 24 feet.
 There is no size restriction on canoes.

 - Houseboats are not permitted.

 - Personal watercrafts are prohibited on Cedar Creek Lake.